professorkalim/stats22-23/multiple_regression.md

 R chooses 1st class as the default/baseline Class.
 The regression summary shows that 2nd class passengers were 21% less likely to survive than 1st class passengers and that 3rd class passengers were 37% less likely to survive than 1st class passengers.
 Crew members were the least likely to survive.

-*Which other factors were important in determining who survived the sinking of the Titanic?
-Try building regression models to find out!
+**Question 6:** Which other factors were important in determining who survived the sinking of the Titanic?
+Try building regression models to find out and report your findings.

 # 4. MLB Stats